derlehner/IndoorAirQuality_DigitalTwin_Exemplar/applications/visualisation/readme.md

 The x- axis displays the datetime interval in year month date hour minutes and seconds format(yyyy-mm-dd hh:mm:ss).

-The y-axis displays the Co2 in parts per million(ppm).
+The y-axis displays the Co2 in ppm.

 **Optimum Level**